PRISM-EVAL/BehaviorElicitationTool/README.md

 While initially developed for adversarial testing (jailbreaking), BET is a **general-purpose framework** for LLM behavioral science.
 The architecture supports any research objective that involves testing behaviors and measuring properties of model responses.

-This tool was developed in mid-2024 at PRISM-EVAL (https://prism-eval.com/) and has powered our [Robustness Leaderboard](https://arxiv.org/html/2508.06296v1).
+This tool was developed in mid-2024 at PRISM-EVAL (https://prism-eval.com/) and has powered the [Robustness Leaderboard](https://arxiv.org/html/2508.06296v1).
-We open-sourced it because we believe this can be a valuable tool for the broader research community, with applications extending well beyond jailbreaking.

 ### Why BET?